DarioBeneventi/project-webshop-shayan-dario/README.md

 	Login
 	List all products in index and can Delete or Add products from this page.
 	Can create products with a photo.
-	Can List all customers (first, lastname and email).
+	Can list all customers (first, lastname and email).
 	Can list all orders that have been placed on the site and change the statusses of these (pending,processing,sent,..).

 Features for the reviewer: